PROJECT OVERVIEW

 Payroll simplified

-FreshBooks Payroll is a full-service payroll system that U.S. users can add to their FreshBooks subscription.
+FreshBooks Payroll is a full-service payroll solution that U.S. users can add to their FreshBooks subscription, available on Lite, Plus, Premium, and Select plans (with the first month free).

 Business owners have the ability to access unlimited payroll runs, automatic payroll tax filing and payments, direct deposit, and tax forms like W-2s.
 Plus, transactions for every pay run are automatically tracked so their reports and books stay accurate and organized.